salesforce/bazel-java-sdk/conforming_java_packages.md

 At least with Eclipse, the IDE features were not designed with all this flexibility in mind.
 We have to find ways of mapping Bazel flexibility into existing, more rigid, IDE concepts.

-While eventually we hope to support all of this in the Bazel Eclipse Feature, for now we have this news:
+While eventually we hope to support all of this in the Bazel Java SDK, for now we have this news:

 ```
 To constrain permutations and simplify development, this feature currently officially